poa1024/ai_code_buddy/readme.md

 ## The plan

 - code generation
-  - understanding the language based on the context
-  - the whole class should be provided as the context?
   - generated code can (should?) have explanatory comments?
   - dialog for method creation (having session or history to be able to continue changing the method)
 - readme.me generation